jfmengels/blog/content/blog/beyond-elm-lazy-arguments/index.md

 The main thing this patched version does is take the fields from the record and put them in an array, just like the underlying lazification function (`_VirtualDom_thunk`) expects.

-`_VirtualDom_thunk` takes a list of arguments (and the function) to be compared with the previous/next set of arguments, and a function to run when lazification failed (basically equivalent to our unpatched function).
+`_VirtualDom_thunk` takes a list of arguments (and the function) to be compared with the previous/next set of arguments, and a function to run when lazification fails (basically equivalent to our unpatched function).

 You can compare it to `Html.Lazy.lazy3` if that helps your understanding.